Irina Krush: Chess career

 Krush played in the Group C of the 2008 Corus Chess Tournament, a 14-player round-robin tournament held in Wijk aan Zee, the Netherlands.
 She finished in joint fifth place having scored 7/13 points after five wins (including the one against the eventual winner, Fabiano Caruana), four draws and four losses.

 In 2013, she was awarded the Grandmaster title due to her results at the NYC Mayor's Cup International GM Tournament in 2001, Women's World Team Chess Championship 2013 and Baku Open 2013.

 In 2022, she won the 2022 American Cup (Women's field) in a double-elimination format.
 She tied with Jennifer Yu in the 2022 U.S. Women's Chess Championship but lost the playoff.

 Team competitions

 Krush has played on the U.S. national team in the Women's Chess Olympiad since 1998.
 The U.S. team won the silver medal in 2004 and bronze in 2008.
+In 2022, Krush was a member of the U.S. women's team at the 44th Chess Olympiad, where the team placed fourth.
 She also competed as part of the US team in the Women's World Team Chess Championship in 2009 and 2013.

 She played for the team Manhattan Applesauce in the U.S. Chess League in 2015; she previously played for the New York Knights (2005–2011, 2013).
 Krush and her ex-husband, Canadian Grandmaster Pascal Charbonneau, have played in the United Kingdom league for Guildford-ADC.

 In May 2020, Krush played for the USA team in the FIDE Online Nations Cup.